Getting from Istanbul to Fethiye: Flight vs Bus vs Car

 The journey takes around 12 hours and is usually done overnight.
 Buses in Turkey are long-distance coach buses, similar to charter buses, with comfortable seats, air conditioning, and often Wi-Fi.

-Most buses also have Wi-Fi, so you can pass the time watching a Turkish Show on Netflix, which is actually a fun way to get a small glimpse into the culture while you travel.
+Most buses also have Wi-Fi, so you can pass the time watching a Turkish show on Netflix, which is actually a fun way to get a small glimpse into the culture while you travel.

 • Cheapest option